…a readers asks:

 The Theology of Mediation

 Theologically speaking, the operative concept is “mediation.”
-For some reasons, although God chose to create the universe without our help, he chooses to work through us and with us – enlisting us as his partners and for post on God's willco-workers – for his great task of redeeming the universe.
+For some reasons, although God chose to create the universe without our help, he chooses to work through us and with us – enlisting us as his partners and co-workers – for his great task of redeeming the universe.
 This is part of the marvelous dignity of what it means to be a Christian.
 From the humblest, poorest widow, to the most talented and exalted gold-medalist, we can all cooperate in building up Christ’s eternal Kingdom if we put ourselves into God’s hands and give him room to work, as you did in the workshop.
 You could have fled, avoided, changed seats, refused to participate… Instead, you chose to invoke God’s grace and give yourself to what the situation was demanding, and God showed up in a powerful way.
 We can do that with everything we do, with everything that happens to us, turning our little, very unworthy lives into channels of God’s mighty and amazing grace.

 More or Less